The Ethics of Westworld

 Well, I believe there is a vast difference between a machine that, for example, puts a car together, and an android, specifically the ones shown in Westworld.
 A factory machine has no mind of its own, it doesn’t know anything other than what it’s programmed to do, if it can be said to “know” anything at all.
 But you can argue this about androids as well: they may look human, but they are merely machines running their programs.
 How can we know that they feel anything even if they are kicking and screaming?

 I would argue that the difference lies in the intent of creation.
 The Westworld androids are made to look and act human and are constantly being updated to be ever more human.
-So if we are deliberately creating human-like beings should we not treat them with the same respect that organic humans deserve?
+So if we are deliberately creating human-like beings, should we not treat them with the same respect that organic humans deserve?
 I believe we should.
-In fact, one of the show’s characters, the narrative director, makes a good point when he argues (I can’t remember if it’s the first or second episode) that the company should not be making the androids more realistic because, and I’m paraphrasing here, “Do you really want to think that your husband actually had sex with that woman, or that you actually killed that person?”
+In fact, one of the show’s characters, the narrative director, makes a good point when he argues (I can’t remember if it’s in the first or second episode) that the company should not be making the androids more realistic because, and I’m paraphrasing here, “Do you really want to think that your husband actually had sex with that woman, or that you actually killed that person?”

 It seems highly suspect to me to create androids that are so human-like and realistic that we can’t tell the difference and then simply do with them what we please.
 That is tantamount to slavery.
 We’ve seen this in the story R.U.R., which I’ve reviewed on this blog.
 And you can guess what happens at the end of that one.